Originate/OriginateTheme/README.md

 ./otheme.py -i ../../Example/OriginateTheme/StyleDefinition.json -o ../../Pod/Sources/Classes/
 ```

+In case no valid values for keys in JSON these values will be discarded for the file generation.

 # Installation with CocoaPods
 Add the following lines to your Podfile and run `pod install`.